Sherry (song)

-"Sherry" is a song written by Bob Gaudio and recorded by The Four Seasons.
+"Sherry" is a song written by Bob Gaudio and recorded by the Four Seasons.

 Song information

 According to Gaudio, the song took about 15 minutes to write and was originally titled "Jackie Baby" (in honor of then-First Lady Jacqueline Kennedy).
 In a 1968 interview, Gaudio said that the song was inspired by the 1961 Bruce Channel hit "Hey!
 Baby".

 At the studio, the name was changed to "Terri Baby", and eventually to "Sherry", the name of the daughter of Gaudio's best friend, New York DJ Jack Spector.
 One of the names that Gaudio pondered for the song was "Peri Baby", which was the name of the record label for which Bob Crewe worked, named after the label owner's daughter.

 The single's B-side was "I've Cried Before".
 Both tracks were included in the group's subsequent album release, Golden Hits of the 4 Seasons (1963).

+In 2023, "Sherry" was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."